-I believe this is the first time that a coaster train has used a rotating platform for its cars.
-There are spinning coasters (such as Primeval Whirl at Disney's Animal Kingdom), but they feature single car vehicles that freely and randomly spin.
-Later in the ride, the train's chassis proceeds forward along the tracks while its two cars remain sideways and eventually rotate back into place.
-It's very disorienting and makes for a giddy ride experience.
+This is the first time (we believe) that a coaster train has used a rotating platform for its cars.
+There are spinning coasters (such as Primeval Whirl at Disney’s Animal Kingdom), but they feature single car vehicles that freely and randomly spin.
+Later in the ride, the train’s chassis proceeds forward along the tracks, while its two cars remain sideways and eventually rotate back into place.
+It’s very disorienting and makes for a giddy ride experience.

 The visuals, using lustrous 4K high-definition, 3D imagery, is striking.
 With its breakthrough Spider-Man ride (and similar Transformers ride), Universal has improved roving motion base movie rides.
 Even more than those two attractions, Gringotts envelops guests in its grand-scale, wide screen sets.